 Early Stage Alzheimer's Program

-“Early stage” Alzheimer’s disease refers to those who are in the beginning stages of the disease.
+"Early stage” dementia refers to those who are in the beginning stages of memory loss.
 In this stage, your loved one may be able to continue with their regular daily activities and sustain regular conversations.
 Instead of considering yourself as a caregiver, you may only be needed as a care partner.
-In either case, encouraging your loved one to participate in a supportive, positive, and stimulating program such as the Long Island Alzheimer's and Dementia Center early stage program can help their wellbeing and help them stay healthier longer.
+In either case, encouraging your loved one to participate in support, positive, and stimulating program such as the Long Island Alzheimer’s and Dementia Center early stage program can help their wellbeing and help them stay healthier longer.

 - Personal support and guidance to the individual with Alzheimer’s disease

 - Education on Alzheimer’s related concerns and issues

 - An inviting environment to share experiences with others who are on the same journey